 The Katahdin Region is rich with recreation and education opportunities for visitors beyond the monument, from the Patten Lumbermen’s Museum to Penobscot River Trails to the New England Outdoor Center.
 Consider spending more time in our welcoming gateway communities during this period of limited operations at the monument.
 Learn more at DestinationKatahdin.org.

 We will continue to update this page as we learn how Katahdin Woods and Waters National Monument is impacted by this lapse in federal funding.
+Please note, NPS is unable to maintain its website or update communication channels during this time.

 Thank you for your support and patience during this challenging time.